karpathy/karpathy.github.io/nntutorial.md

 ### A more Conventional Approach: Loss Functions

 Now that we understand the basics of how these circuits function with data, lets adopt a more conventional approach that you might see elsewhere on the internet and in other tutorials and books.
 You won't see people talking too much about **force specifications**.
-Instead, a kit if Machine Learning algorithms are specified in terms of **loss functions** (or **cost functions**, or **objectives**).
+Instead, Machine Learning algorithms are specified in terms of **loss functions** (or **cost functions**, or **objectives**).

 As I develop this formalism I would also like to start to be a little more careful with how we name our variables and parameters.
 I'd like these equations to look similar to what you might see in a book or some other tutorial, so let me use more standard naming conventions.